jakerber/bitbot-v2/README.md

-# bitbot-v2
+# BitBot v2
-New and improved cyptocurrency trading bot.
+New and improved cryptocurrency trading bot.